 A group of Russian hackers has managed to access and gather credit/debit card numbers from several companies for seven full years, between 2005 and 2012.

 There was a total of 15 hacked companies – 7-Eleven, JC Penney, Heartland Payment Systems, Carrefour, Wet Seal, Dexia, Commidea, Hannaford, JetBlue, Euronet, Dow Jones, Global Payment, Visa Jordan, Ingenicard, and Diners Singapore.

 Back in the day, the operation was called “the largest hacking and data breach scheme ever produced in the United States” by a New Jersey prosecutor, Paul Fishman.
 Although we now know of bigger breaches, this one was shocking at the time.

 The breach caused hundreds of millions in losses for the companies that have been hacked and their consumers.
 In addition to those, three corporate victims reported over $300 million in losses due to the attack.

 Not to mention the identity theft possibilities.

 According to the Newark Federal Court, the perpetrators were Vladimir Drinkman, Alexandr Kalinin, Roman Kotov, Mikhail Rytikov, and Dmitriy Smilianets – all based in either Russia or Ukraine.

-Reports suggest that Smilianets managed to sell the stolen data and shared the profit with his team members before they were convicted.
+Reports suggest that Smilianets managed to sell the leaked credit card numbers and shared the profit with his team members before they were convicted.